ClusterHQ/flocker/docs/docker-integration/index.rst

 Learn More
 ==========

-To learn about the details of how this integration works, read :ref:`about-docker-integration`.
+To learn more aboutthis integration works, see the following topics:

 .. toctree::
-   :hidden:

    about
+   control-plugin

 ..
 What follows is a terrible hack to force sphinx to drag images into the build